10 Easy and Effective Home Remedies for Stomach Pain in Babies

 Best Home Remedies for Stomach Ache in Babies

-Mostly stomach pain eases on its own.
-But if you notice that your baby is crying continuously, then he must be in a lot of pain.
+Mostly stomach pain eases on its own, but if you notice that your baby is crying continuously, then he must be in a lot of pain.
+If you are wondering how to get rid of baby gas fast, home remedies might help.
 You can try the below mentioned natural remedies to put him out of his misery.

 1. Try Warm Compress